Flood Watch issued for Buffalo by NWS - NewsBreak

-Effective: 2022-05-19 19:57:00 CDT Expires: 2022-05-19 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 1000 PM CDT for southeastern Minnesota.
+Effective: 2022-05-19 18:08:00 CDT Expires: 2022-05-19 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 1000 PM CDT for southeastern Minnesota.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: La Crosse; Monroe; Vernon The National Weather Service in La Crosse has issued a * Severe Thunderstorm Warning for Southern La Crosse County in west central Wisconsin Northwestern Vernon County in southwestern Wisconsin Southwestern Monroe County in west central Wisconsin * Until 845 PM CDT. * At 757 PM CDT, a severe thunderstorm was located near West Salem, or near La Crosse, moving east at 55 mph.
+Target Area: Dodge; Olmsted The National Weather Service in La Crosse has issued a * Severe Thunderstorm Warning for Northwestern Olmsted County in southeastern Minnesota Dodge County in southeastern Minnesota * Until 645 PM CDT. * At 608 PM CDT, a severe thunderstorm was located near Dodge Center, moving northeast at 65 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Coon Valley around 805 PM CDT.
-Cashton around 820 PM CDT.
-Other locations impacted by this severe thunderstorm include County Roads G And H, Brinkman Ridge, Jersey Valley County Park, Irish Hill, North Side Of La Crosse, Portland and South Side Of La Crosse.
-This includes Interstate 90 in Wisconsin between mile markers 1 and 20.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Mantorville and Kasson around 615 PM CDT.
+Byron around 620 PM CDT.
+Pine Island around 625 PM CDT.
+Oronoco around 630 PM CDT.
+Other locations impacted by this severe thunderstorm include Ringe, Potsdam, Danesville, Eden, Highway 57 And 570th Street, County Roads 6 And 15 and Salem Corners.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0